SaifuddinSaifee/LangChainApp/README.md

 ![Sequentially running chains, output of chain 1 passed as input for chain 2](sim_seq_chns.png)

 > [!NOTE]
-> **Simple Sequential chain** only dispalys the output of the last chain, whereas to get the output of all our desired chains we can use **Sequential chain**
+> **Simple Sequential chain** only dispalys the output of the last chain on the web app, whereas to get the output of all our desired chains on our web app we can use **Sequential chain**

+### 4. Sequential Chains